Stylish wall mirror from the turn of the century with original glass - antique

 Description

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its characteristic features.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+It’s a nod to history, creating, and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries, inspired by Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French craftsmen.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details